Combatd/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures/README.md

 - Functional Programming
 - Intermediate Algorithm Scripting

-In this section you will create the following small JavaScript programs:
+In this section, there will be the following small JavaScript programs:

 1. Palindrome Checker
 2. Roman Numeral Converter